Proven Ways to Overcome Elderly Sleep Disorders

 Symptoms include aggression, headaches during the day, irritability, stress, changes in functioning and social relationships, impaired memory and attention, impaired speech and rhythm of speech, impaired emotion control, difficulty making decisions, problem-solving, and planning.
 Insomnia aggravates cardiovascular problems, high blood pressure, respiratory problems, etc.

-These drugs are helpful in the short term but cause problems for the person in a long time.
+These drugs are helpful in the short term but would cause problems in the long time.
 Doctors usually do not prescribe sleeping pills for more than two weeks.
-Based on the doctor’s advice the drug must be discontinued.
 Sleeping pills should be discontinued gradually, and abrupt discontinuation may cause side effects such as increased insomnia or anxiety.